solid/authorization-panel/proposals/evaluation/uc-0-effective-acr.md

 ### Universal effective ACR discovery

-Both WAC and ACP follow an `acl` link header in the response to a resource `R` in order find the Access Control Rules.
+Both WAC and ACP follow an `acl` link header in the response to a resource `R`, in order to find the Access Control Rules.
 (The name "acl" for the type of such a link [is being discussed](https://github.com/solid/authorization-panel/issues/228).)